-Belly dancing movements meet all the essentials found in aerobics.
-This dance is physical exercise performed to musical rhythms involving contracting and stretching of muscles, building muscle strength, and flexibility.
-The oxygen intake by the cells of the body assist with cardiovascular health.
+Belly dancing movements meet all the essential components of aerobics.
+This dance is a physical exercise performed to musical rhythms involving contracting and stretching of muscles, building muscle strength, and flexibility.
+The oxygen intake by the cells of the body assists with cardiovascular health.

-Belly dancers are endurance enhanced and can dance for hours on end as the aerobics involved are low impact and the dancer does not tire as she would if she were running or bicycling.
-Continuing aerobic activity for long periods of time requires calories and this is the key to sculpting the flattering figure a woman desires.
+Belly dancers are endurance-enhanced and can dance for hours on end as the aerobics involved are low impact and the dancer does not tire as she would if she were running or bicycling.
+Continuing aerobic activity for long periods of time requires using calories for energy and this is the key to sculpting the flattering figure a woman desires.